enanomapper/nano-lazar-paper/nano-lazar.md

   Using *P-CHEM* descriptors in addition to *Proteomics* does not lead to improved models, *random forest* results are even significantly worse than with *Proteomics* descriptors alone.

   *P-CHEM* descriptors alone perform surprisingly well, especially in combination with local *random forest* models, which does not show statistically significant differences to the best *Proteomics* model.
 On average more than 95\% of the measurements fall within the 95\% prediction interval, with significantly better results than for *Proteomics* descriptors.
+A summary of *P-CHEM* descriptors can be found in Table 2.

   All *MP2D* models have poorer performance in terms of $r^2$, but the *random forest* model does not differ significantly in terms of $RMSE$ and measurements within the prediction interval.